-In overweight/obese individuals there was a statistically significant moderate suppression in mean acylated ghrelin AUC concentrations in exercise trials compared with resting trials (pooled effect size -0.34, 95% confidence interval -0.533 to -0.146; N = 10; P < 0.001; Figure 2).
-Heterogeneity was found to be high between these studies (P = 87.7%; Q = 73.4, $T^2 = 0.084$, $d_f = 9$).
-For this reason a random effects model was chosen to conduct the meta-analyses [26].
+3.4.
+Effect Size and Moderator Variable for Acylated Ghrelin AUC Analysis.
+In overweight/obese individuals, there was statistically significant moderate suppression in mean acylated ghrelin AUC concentrations in exercise trials compared with resting trials (pooled effect size: -0.34, 95% confidence interval: -0.53 to -0.15; N=10; P<0.001; Figure 2).
+Heterogeneity was found to be high between these studies ( $I^2=87.7\%$ ; Q=73.4, $T^2=0.084$ , and $d_f=9$ ).
+For this reason, a random effects model was chosen to conduct the meta-analyses [27].

-228 Sensitivity analysis showed that the study by Gholipour et al. [24] increased the effect size of 229 exercise on mean acylated ghrelin AUC concentrations.
-The removal of this study decreased the 230 pooled effect size to -0.23 (95% confidence interval -0.35 to -0.11, P < 0.001).
-231 When data from lean individuals were included into the meta analysis, with that of the 232 previously-reported overweight and obese individuals the pooled standardised effect size of exercise 233 on acylated ghrelin AUC data was reduced to -0.215, 95% confidence interval -0.324 to -0.105; N =234 33; P < 0.001).
+Sensitivity analysis showed that the study by Gholipour et al. [20] increased the effect size of exercise on mean acylated ghrelin AUC concentrations.
+The removal of this study decreased the pooled effect size to -0.23 (95% confidence interval: -0.35 to -0.11, P < 0.001).

+When data from lean individuals were included into the meta-analysis, with that of the previously reported overweight and obese individuals, the pooled standardised effect size of exercise on acylated ghrelin AUC data was reduced to -0.215 (95% confidence interval: -0.32 to -0.11; N=33; P<0.001).

-235 Using BMI as a moderator in a meta-regression model, a higher mean BMI was associated 236 with a greater exercise induced suppression of acylated ghrelin AUC concentration.
-The slope of 237 regression for BMI was shallow, but significantly negative (95% confidence interval -0.073 to -0.010; P 238 = 0.044; Figure 3).
-The standardised reduction in acylated ghrelin for exercise vs control conditions 239 was found to be 0.037 units more marked for every 1 kg.m-2 increase seen in BMI.
-Including baseline 240 acylated ghrelin concentrations and BMI into a multiple meta-regression model had little effect on the 241 results; the slope of regression became slightly more negative so that the standardised reduction in acylated ghrelin for exercise vs control was 0.040 units more marked for every 1 kg.m-2 increase in 242 243 BMI (95% confidence interval -0.080 to -0.010; P = 0.020).
+Using BMI as a moderator in a metaregression model, a higher mean BMI was associated with greater exercise-induced suppression of acylated ghrelin AUC concentration.
+The slope of regression for BMI was shallow, but significantly negative (95% confidence interval: -0.07 to -0.01; P=0.044; Figure 3).
+The standardised reduction in acylated ghrelin for exercise versus control conditions was found to be 0.037 units more marked for every $1 \, \mathrm{kg \cdot m^{-2}}$ increase seen in BMI.
+Including baseline acylated ghrelin concentrations and BMI into a multiple metaregression model had little effect on the results; the slope of regression became slightly more negative so that the standardised reduction in acylated ghrelin for exercise versus control was 0.040 units more marked for every $1\,\mathrm{kg\cdot m^{-2}}$ increase in BMI (95% confidence interval: -0.08 to -0.01; P=0.020).
+Sensitivity analysis showed that removal of the study by Gholipour et al. [20] decreased the regression slope of the BMI-ghrelin response relationship to -0.02 (95% confidence interval: -0.05 to 0.014; P=0.25).
+However, no methodological reason was identified for the relatively high effect size in this particular study.